1 March 2017

 The Planning Statement says: 163.
 The starkly visible, hard and uninviting ‘back of house’ landscape along the north is replaced with a new, high quality, pedestrianised public realm, active frontages and a distinctive ‘feature’ pavilion.
 Rather than turning its back on the river frontage, as the existing centre, the proposed development marks the new key nodal point and celebrates the new riverfront square.
 This aspect of the proposed development constitutes a considerable enhancement and it is exactly the kind of exciting, vibrant redevelopment referred to as desirable in the draft Hertford Conservation Area Appraisal.

 This is quite true.
-This is the ‘back of house’ now.

 The Statement goes on to say: 162.
 The proposed development is a non-traditional form of development which does not attempt to mould modern building types into traditional forms.
 Instead the development takes the form of modern buildings.
 However, the rhythm picks up on the traditional street grain and the use of compatible materials subtly references to the traditional materials in Hertford, combined with modern materials—something which can be seen in many modern buildings in the conservation area.